Company Details

 Company Name

 Established in 1880 by Sir Henry Wellcome and S.M.
 Burroughs.
 From 1948 photographic products were distributed by Johnsons.
-The Tabloid trade mark was registered in 1903.
+Tabloid photographic developers were listed in 1895.

 References: